Introduction to DevSecOps with GitLab CI/CD

 Question 10.

-Q.: Why is the adoption of DevSecOps considered essential for organizations?
+Q.: Why is the adoption of DevSecOps essential for organizations?

 These frequently asked questions provide insights into achieving DevSecOps with GitLab CI/CD, emphasizing the importance of security, collaboration, and automation in software development.
 GitLab’s integrated features play a significant role in enabling DevSecOps practices and streamlining the development workflow.